open-ticket/webdesign/team.md

     <p>Note</p>
   </div>
   <div class="message-body">
     The link may take a few moments to load up.
-This is because we are hosting the tool on [ZEIT now](//zeit.co), who hibernate our process when usage is low and needs to power up again.
+This is because we are hosting the tool on <a href="https://zeit.co/">ZEIT now</a>, who hibernate our process when usage is low and needs to power up again.
 Nothing to worry about!
   </div>
 </article>